LuckyMcBeast/mcullenm-dev-2/src/pages/simple.md

 ```

 ### Do I need React?
 No, not really.
 In the original design of the site, I used React to build the UI and continued this practice on the first revision while using Next.js.
 Now, I want to be clear, I have no qualms with React or JSX.
-I feel like it does have it's place.
-That being said, when I really thought about it, what reactivity did my site really have?
-All I was doing originally was updating state once I retrieved the blogs from the content management system.
+I feel like they do have their place.
+That being said, what reactivity did my site really have?
+All I was doing originally was updating state after retrieving the blogs from the content management system.
 With the CMS no longer in play, the only thing I'd be missing out on was reusable components.
 Luckily, Web Components solve this problem.

 If you aren't farmilar, [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) are reusable, custom HTML elements which can be written in vanilla javascript.
 They have a simple API and allow for some client side reactivity if desired.
-They fit in well with my more minimal approach.
+They fit in quite nicely with my more minimal approach.
 One of the simplest components that I made was the `nav-bar`:

 ```js
 import { attrTextContent } from "./helper.js"